What is the purpose of FASPE?

 What programs does FASPE have in 2014 and when will they be held?

-2014 application-based programs are for designed for those interested in careers in medicine, law, journalism, and as religious leaders.
-The tentative dates for FASPE Law and FASPE Journalism are May 25 – June 5, 2014.
-The tentative dates for FASPE Medical and FASPE Seminary are June 15 – June 26, 2014.
+2014 application-based programs are designed for those interested in careers in medicine, law, journalism, and as religious leaders.
+The dates for FASPE Law and FASPE Journalism are June 1 – June 12, 2014.
+The dates for FASPE Medical and FASPE Seminary are June 15 – June 26, 2014.

 How long is the FASPE program?